 - Households with higher education level prefer Kleenex and Scotties over Puffs and Private Label.

-Based on the insights, we came up with some recommendations for the different brands:
+Based on these insights, we came up with some recommendations for each brand:

 - People who shop in grocery stores and own a house, prefer buying Kleenex.